NucleiAv/VANET-Blockchain-Auth-Scheme/Code/Misc/Design_arch.md

 # Design Architecture

 #### 1. **Overview**
-   The proposed design architecture focuses on enhancing VANETs (Vehicular Ad-hoc Networks) by addressing the limitations identified in the "Secure Blockchains for Cyber-Physical Systems" thesis.
+   The proposed design architecture focuses on enhancing VANETs (Vehicular Ad-hoc Networks) by addressing the limitations of the "Secure Blockchains for Cyber-Physical Systems" thesis.
 The enhancements include the removal of RSUs (Roadside Units), introducing a platoon-based communication system, and ensuring real-time, secure communication and coordination among vehicles.

 #### 2. **System Components**
    - **Platoons**: Groups of vehicles traveling together, with a designated leader responsible for communication and command execution.